-This year we are excited to bring lessons of diversity, inclusion, respect and integrity to Sarasota and Manatee County classrooms through the writings of Todd Parr and Patricia Polacco.
+For Embracing Our Differences Reading Day 2020 (held on Tuesday, March 10), lessons of diversity, inclusion, respect and integrity were delivered to 7,800 students in 440 classrooms at 60 schools Sarasota and Manatee County classrooms through the writings of Todd Parr and Patricia Polacco.

-Embracing Our Differences, in partnership with the Suncoast Campaign for Grade-Level Reading with support from The Patterson Foundation, the Community Foundation of Sarasota County, United Way Suncoast and an anonymous family foundation, will provide volunteer readers on March 10, one classroom copy of the selected books below, and a separate title for each student to take home.
+Embracing Our Differences, in partnership with the Suncoast Campaign for Grade-Level Reading with support from The Patterson Foundation, the Community Foundation of Sarasota County, United Way Suncoast and an anonymous family foundation, provided volunteer readers, one classroom copy of the selected books below, and a separate title for each student to take home as part of the initiative.

-We are excited for our volunteers to read the following books in classrooms this year.
-Each is designed to stimulate conversations on diversity, bullying, character education and respect for others.
+Each book shared in classrooms was designed to stimulate conversations on diversity, bullying, character education and respect for others.

 It's Okay to be Different by Todd Parr Mr. Parr's book spreads a message acceptance, self-confidence and individuality while celebrating diversity.
 Sometimes the advice is practical.
 “It’s okay to need some help… “It’s okay to dream BIG.”
 Other declarations are more fun.
 “It’s okay to eat macaroni and cheese in the bathtub.”